 Give agents a call scoring evaluation form and allow them to grade their own performance.
 When you sit down to give feedback, you can discuss the agent’s self-score and your score.
 By empowering your agents through self-scoring, they are more likely to be open to your feedback.

 Use positive words

 Rather than telling agents “Don’t do this,” or “You shouldn’t do that,” phrase things in the positive.
 For example, “Do this,” or “You should do this.”
 It sets a more positive tone and gives a clearer directive when you use positive language.

 Be direct and simple

 Get right to the point when giving feedback.
 It’s easier for agents to understand if you give straightforward praise and constructive criticism.

 💡You could say, “I’d like to give you some feedback on your last call.
 I really liked how you actively listened to the customer’s complaints and showed kindness.
 The customer may still not be happy because we aren’t able to provide them with a refund, but you did a great job.”

 If you need to provide constructive criticism to an agent that didn’t handle the same customer interaction with kindness, you could say, “I can see why you were frustrated.
 That was a tough call.
 Let’s brainstorm some ways you can calm yourself down if you’re feeling frustrated so you can address the customer’s issue with kindness.

 Another important part of feedback is creating solutions.
-By creating a custom-tailored QA checklist, you can develop training that is valuable to your team.
+By creating a custom-tailored QA checklist, you can develop training and build a coaching culture that is valuable to your team.
 Here are the three must-have traits of your checklist.